American Printing House for the Blind, Inc.

 EDUCATIONAL PRODUCTS ADVISORY COMMITTEE

-Chair for a one-year term: Nancy Niebrugge, Ex Officio Trustee representing the Braille Institute of America (CA)
+Chair for a one-year term: Stacy Grandt, Ex Officio Trustee representing the Wisconsin Center for the Blind and Visually Impaired

 - 2011—Marty McKenzie, South Carolina